The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 You receive a loan in the form of a lump sum.
-You then pay back the loan at a fixed interest rate over a set period, usually two to five years.
+You then pay back the loan at a fixed or variable interest rate over a set period, usually two to five years.

 5 risks of taking out a personal loan